vuejs/vitepress/docs/en/reference/default-theme-config.md

 }
 ```

-**The options documented on this page only apply to the default theme.** Different themes expect different theme config.
+**The options documented on this page only apply to the default theme.** Different themes expect different theme configurations.
 When using a custom theme, the theme config object will be passed to the theme so the theme can define conditional behavior based on it.

 ## i18nRouting

 - Type: `boolean`

-Changing locale to say `zh` will change the URL from `/foo` (or `/en/foo/`) to `/zh/foo`.
+Changing the locale to say `zh` will change the URL from `/foo` (or `/en/foo/`) to `/zh/foo`.
 You can disable this behavior by setting `themeConfig.i18nRouting` to `false`.

 ## logo

 - Type: `ThemeableImage`

-Logo file to display in nav bar, right before the site title.
+Sets a Logo file to display in the nav bar, right before the site title.
 Accepts a path string, or an object to set a different logo for light/dark mode.

 ```ts
 export default {